VertexUI/VertexGUI/Readme.md

-# Write cross platform GUI applications in Swift
+# [name]

+[name] is a Swift framework for writing cross-platform GUI applications.

 ## Demo

 <img alt="screenshot of demo app" src="Docs/demo.png?raw=true"/>

 Currently Linux and MacOS are supported.
-To run the demo application, you need a Swift 5.3 toolchain and [SDL2 needs to be installed](https://wiki.libsdl.org/Installation) on your system.
-On Ubuntu you can install it with `sudo apt-get install libsdl2-dev` and on MacOS `brew install sdl2` (Homebrew required).
+To run the demo application, you need a [Swift 5.3 toolchain](https://swift.org/download/#releases), [the SDL2 library](https://wiki.libsdl.org/Installation) and OpenGL 3 headers must be present on your system.

+Installing SDL2 on Ubuntu:

+    sudo apt-get install libsdl2-dev

+Installing SDL2 on MacOS ([Homebrew](https://brew.sh/) required):

+    brew install sdl2

-When the requirements are met, clone this repo and from the root directory of the downloaded repo run:
+When the requirements are met, clone this repo and from it's root directory run:

-    swift run DemoGUIApp
+    swift run TaskOrganizerDemo

 ## Use

-I do not recommend using the library for actual applications as of now.
-There is a lot to be improved and optimized which will lead to api changes breaking your application again and again.
+I do not recommend using the library for applications that need to be useful for now.
+There is a lot to be improved and optimized which will lead to API changes breaking your application.

 To get a sense for the syntax, here is a minimal example to create the following GUI: